akshu-mishra/medilink/docs/usecases.md

 # **Business Use Cases**

-This section defines the business-level use cases of the MediLink Appointment System.
+This section defines the business-level use cases of the MediLink Doctor Appointment System.
 These use cases describe how each stakeholder (Admin, Doctor, and Patient) interacts with the system to fulfill their operational objectives and contribute to efficient clinic management.

 ## **1. Business Context**

 MediLink simplifies clinic operations by connecting doctors, patients, and system administrators through a single digital platform.
 It replaces manual appointment handling with an automated and transparent workflow, improving efficiency, accuracy, and patient satisfaction.

 ## **Business Rules**

 1. Each appointment must be associated with one registered doctor and one registered patient.